 IVF Lab Security

-At Pacific Fertility Center, a superior embryology team, state of the art facility and strict protocol ensure the highest level of privacy and security from the moment a laboratory procedure is initiated.
+At Pacific Fertility Center, a superior and experienced embryology team and a state of the art facility ensure the highest level of privacy and security from the moment a laboratory procedure is initiated.
 Learn more about our laboratory staff and the measures we take to maintain exceptional standards for every patient.

 Preparing for procedures